LorneWhiteway/lfi_project/README.md

 - `pip install nbodykit`
 - `pip install "dask[array]" --upgrade`

-### Additional info
+### Creating a suitable version of FFTW for hypatia
-The hypatia installation has its own copy of FFTW 3.3.10, compiled with all the necessary options.
-This is in a subdirectory /fftw-3.3.10 of the project directory.
-The instructions for creating this:
+The hypatia installation needs its own copy of FFTW 3.3.10, compiled with all the necessary options.
+This goes in a subdirectory /fftw-3.3.10 of the project directory.
+To create this:
 1. Go to the project directory
 2. wget https://www.fftw.org/fftw-3.3.10.tar.gz
 3. tar -xvf fftw-3.3.10.tar.gz
 4. cd ./fftw-3.3.10
-5. ./configure --enable-float --enable-shared --enable-threads --enable-mpi --prefix=/share/rcifdata/ucapwhi/lfi_project/fftw-3.3.10
+5. ./configure --enable-float --enable-shared --enable-threads --enable-mpi --prefix=(project directory)/fftw-3.3.10
 6. make
 7. make install

-There is a module file for FFTW: /home/ucapwhi/privatemodules/ucapwhi/fftw/3.3.10.
-Note the need to `module load use.own` before loading this module (so that module load recognises this directory).
-This is not as sophisticated as what I did with tursa - could improve this.
+Then create the module file for this installation.
+To do this:
+1. Copy the module file '3.3.1' from '...(project directory)/hypatia/modulefiles/fftw/' to '~/privatemodules/pkdgrav3/fftw'
+2. Edit this copy so that 'FFTW_ROOT' points to '(project directory)/fftw-3.3.10'

 ## Information about working with the Wilkes cluster